Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Steady solutions

 The parameters $\mu$ and $A$ are real constants determined by the boundary conditions \eqref{eq:43}.
 Multiplying eq.~\eqref{eq:56} by $2\rho$, subtracting the first of eq.~\eqref{eq:29}, and rearranging results in the zero energy integral, satisfied by all smooth solutions to the BVP \cite{konotop2014families}

 The integral \eqref{eq:62} does not explicitly depend on $w(x)$ so is parametrized by the constants $\mu$ and $A$.
-Then, it is convenient to characterize this energy surface in the $\rho$-$\rho'$-$m$ space by applying one of the boundary conditions in \eqref{eq:43} and dividing the density by its corresponding boundary value $\rho_0$, say as $x \to \infty$.
+We can characterize this energy surface in the $\rho$-$\rho'$-$m$ space in terms of one constant parameter by applying one of the boundary conditions in \eqref{eq:43} and dividing the density by its corresponding boundary value $\rho_0$, say as $x \to \infty$.
 Note that we are temporarily relaxing the unit Wadati potential function assumption to $w(0) = \rho_0^{-1/2}$ in favor of a unit density boundary condition but can always recover unit potential by use of the symmetry \eqref{symmetries}.
-With this normalization, the geometry of the surface \eqref{eq:62} depends on the ratio of the fluid speed to the long wave speed or Mach number at a boundary
+With this normalization, the geometry of the surface \eqref{eq:62} depends on the ratio of the fluid speed to the long wave speed or Mach number

 where $u_0$ and $\rho_0$ are constants from \eqref{eq:43} as $x \to \infty$ and $\mu = -(M_0^2/2+1)$, $A = (M_0^2 + 1/2)$.
 The far-field flow is \textit{subsonic}, \textit{sonic}, or \textit{supersonic} when $M_0 < 1$, $M_0 = 1$, or $M_0 > 1$, respectively.
 The energy surface \eqref{eq:62} for different Mach numbers $M_0$ is shown in Fig.~\ref{fig:zero_energy_surface}.
-At the coarsest level, for $0 < M_0 \le 2$ (a--d), the surface is connected while for $M_0 > 2$ (e), the surface is disconnected.
+At the coarsest level, for $0 < M_0 \le 2$, the surface is connected while for $M_0 > 2$, the surface is disconnected.
 In future sections, we will present some trajectories of steady solutions on the zero energy surface \eqref{eq:62}.

 The ODE system \eqref{eq:29} admits a variational formulation in which eq.~\eqref{eq:29} is the Euler-Lagrange equation of